PoCInnovation/LandingPage/manager_image_generation_prompt.md

 Do not change body shape, hands, hairstyle, or add any accessories.
 No painterly or comic stylization.
 The result must look indistinguishable from a high-quality professional studio photograph.
 ```

-Faire avec les deux respo puis 2eme prompt avec les 2 images des respos : ```Combine these two photos into one single picture.
+2nd prompt when 2 managers per pole : ```Combine these two photos into one single picture.
 Place both persons side by side, close to each other.
 Do not change anything about their appearance, clothing, reflections, or background.
 Keep the same style as the original photos: both wearing white hoodies, with a plain uniform background.
 The only modification should be that the two individuals appear together in the same image, standing next to each other naturally, aligned at the same scale and proportions.
 The final result must look seamless, as if the photo was originally taken this way.```